-- This topic has 12 replies, 2 voices, and was last updated 3 months, 1 week ago by sosamba138.
+- This topic has 12 replies, 2 voices, and was last updated 3 years, 5 months ago by Clive.

 Inspired by the C++ code of the Quaverato I decided what was missing from this fab Pedal was a separate footswitch to select any of the 6 presets, it’ll make life a lot easier especially if these are used when gigging!
 I wrote the programme yesterday.
 It’s on breadboard right now and it will be shrunk down to fit into a 1590B enclosure.
 This enables any of the Quaverato Tremolo’s 6 presets to be selected from a Footswitch with either a 6 LED display or 7 segment.
 This is just the Breadboard code proving stage, once tested it will be put onto a single ATMEGA328 and I will post a video of the finished item.
 Happy to share the code!